promie/patty-dentist-bot/README.md

 ### Dentist service

 Navigate to the **dentist** service folder, there is the Dockerfile.
-Please follow the below commands to get the service up and running.
+Follow the below commands to get the service up and running.

 ```
 $ cd dentist